 Earrings must be removed, by the children, before any activities begin.
 If the children are not able to remove earrings please do it for them on the days that they have P.E., before they come to school.
+If they are unable to remove earrings, then they should be taped over with micropore before the children come into school.
 If your child is considering having their ears pierced then please do so at the start of the summer holiday - this will allow sufficient time for ears to heal so that earrings can be removed for PE at the start of the year.
 Please see the uniform section on the school website for further information about jewellery.